प्रतीक्षा करें

 Frequently Asked

-A Siddha (सिद्ध) is a perfected being who has burned away karmic impurity through extreme austerity and achieved a state close to liberation, yet chooses to remain present in the world rather than dissolve into moksha.
-They are neither ghost nor god but occupy a distinct category — post-human, luminous, and largely indifferent to ordinary human concerns.
-Accounts collected from villages along the Uttarakhand foothills describe them as figures glimpsed at dusk near high-altitude passes, moving without sound.
+A Siddha (सिद्ध) is a perfected being who has burned away karmic debt through extreme austerity and achieved a state close to liberation, yet chooses to remain present in the world rather than dissolve into moksha.
+They are neither ghost nor god but something between — conscious, powerful, and deliberate in their continued existence.
+Texts like the Mahabharata and the Shiva Purana place them among the highest orders of supernatural beings.

 संबंधित लोकगाथाएं